-†dagger disclosure The funds expense ratio is from the most recent prospectus.
-The expense ratio may reflect voluntary fee waivers and/or expense reimbursements determined by the funds Advisor and its affiliates.
-The voluntary waivers and/or reimbursements, if applicable, are in effect up to but not including the later of 02/01/2021 or the date of the funds next effective prospectus.
+†dagger disclosure The fund's expense ratio is from the most recent prospectus.
+The expense ratio may reflect voluntary fee waivers and/or expense reimbursements determined by the fund's Advisor and its affiliates.
+The voluntary waivers and/or reimbursements, if applicable, are in effect up to but not including the later of 02/01/2023 or the date of the fund's next effective prospectus.

 Prior to December 19, 2016, the fund was named Federated International Bond Fund with an investment concentration in international governments, agencies and corporations.
 Effective December 19, 2016, the fund’s investment strategy was repositioned to enhance the fund’s ability to invest in U.S. securities, emerging market fixed income and non-investment grade fixed income securities, to remove its average duration parameters, and to allow the fund the ability to hedge its foreign currency exposure in U.S. dollars.